-Doctors no longer advise 'bed-rest' after a sprain because we know it can make back pain worse or even cause complications.
+Doctors no longer advise ‘bed rest’ after a sprain because we know it can worsen back pain or cause complications.

-While we do not recommend high impact activties like running, cardio, and other aerobic activities or weight lifting; it is important to get up - and slowly - start moving about again.
+While we do not recommend high-impact activities like running, cardio, and other aerobic activities or weight lifting, it is important to get up – and slowly – start moving about again.

 Stretching is good practice – walking, yoga and swimming are also good exercises that can help maintain the flexibility of muscles and other tissues while the sprain recovers.

-This is a popular measure for treating back pain at home and there is a wide range of different agents that are sold over the counter for this purpose.
+This is a popular measure for treating back pain at home, and there is a wide range of different agents that you can buy over the counter for this purpose.

-Primarily, the active treatment here is the medicine contained in the creams/gels; as most people applying them may not be able to offer a treatment massage.
+Primarily, the active treatment here is the medicine within the creams/gels, as most people applying them may not be able to offer a treatment massage.

 Usually, the medicines contain anti-inflammatory agents like salicylic acid, Ibuprofen, or menthol-based products.